ChaudharyAnshul/ChaudharyAnshul/README.md

   - Snowflake
   - Big Data
 - 👯 I’m looking to collaborate on:
-  - Web Development
+  - Software Development
-  - Machine Learning
+  - Data Engineering
 - 🚀 Current Projects:
-  - [Protfolio Website](https://github.com/ChaudharyAnshul/Anshul_Personal_Website): A protfolio website, built using React, is designed to provide glimpse into my professional journey and accomplishments.
   - [Real-Time Stock Market Data Processing](https://github.com/ChaudharyAnshul/Stock-Market-Real-Time-Data)
-- 🌟 Interests: Apart from coding and data analysis, I have a deep interest in
+- 🌟 Interests: Apart from coding and AI, I have a deep interest in
   - Outdoor Adventures 🏞️
   - Exploring new technologies and programming languages 💻
   - Sports and Gaming 📚